noelleclement/noelle.github.io/README.md

 # noelleclement.github.io
 Look at me finally coding my own website wow.
+To be clear: with 'from scratch' I mean I'm not using any Wordpress templates or the like.
+Of course I'm using frameworks and getting code from tutorials (or parts of other websites, when I'm being creative).

 So this has definitely been a long time coming, since coding a very basic HTML/CSS website was part of the CS curriculum at my high school.
 As I'm not necessarily interested in webapplications this wasn't the most obvious project for me, but I found it a good challenge for trying something different.
 Also the idea of having a portfolio website spoke to me, so thus the idea was born!